What if you believed that there was a solution to every problem?

 So now it’s up to you

 Would, ‘There’s a solution to every problem’ be a useful belief for you to have?
 Perhaps you already believe this and have illustrations from your own life?
 What developments might you contribute to the world by holding that simple belief?
-How would it enable you to get through those time times that we all experience?
+How would it enable you to get through those difficult times that we all experience?